Required State License(s):

 Personalized sales tax returns and a payment schedule will be mailed to you about four to six weeks after your registration is processed.
 If you have questions about this process, please call the Michigan Department of Treasury at (517) 636-4730.

 A residential builders license is required when a person contracts to build, construct, repair, alter or improve a residential or combination residential and commercial structure.
-Contact the Department of Licensing and Regulatory Affairs, Bureau of Commercial Services at (517) 241-9288 for licensure information or visit our website at www.michigan.gov/builders.
+Contact the Department of Licensing and Regulatory Affairs, Bureau of Professional Licensing at 517-241-9288 for licensure information or visit our website at www.michigan.gov/bpl.

 A contractor is directly involved in the business of constructing, altering, repairing or improving real estate for others.
 Construction firms, home improvement companies and wall paperers are all contractors.